 - Also it includes trip cancellation/ Interruption, travel accident, cell phone protection, loss luggage, and even emergency travel services such as road side assistance or emergency cash and card replacement.

+I recently signed up for this card and have been happy with it.
 Here’s my RBC Bank Visa Signature Black review.

 CIBC Aventura US Dollar Visa Card